 - Make sure you pick the right height and hang your art piece or mirror no less than 6” and no more than 12” above the mantel.

-- If you’re opting for a tall piece, don’t forget you can use the mantel as a shelf and forgo hanging all together.
+- If you’re opting for a tall or more vertical piece, don’t forget you can use the mantel as a shelf and forgo hanging all together.

 Once you’ve determined the proper dimensions of the piece of art you need, make sure you pick a piece with a frame that is cohesive with the rest of the furnishings and colors in the room.
 And remember, measure twice and cut once!

-Maybe you’re way ahead of us and you’ve already mounted your tv above the fireplace, in which case, there are still some ways you can decorate in the space between your mantel and the bottom of your tv so your living room focal point looks great all year round.
+Yes, we’ve already talked about the mantel, but there are some differences when taking into consideration décor, a fireplace, and a television.
+That said, you might be way ahead of us and you’ve already mounted your TV above the fireplace.
+In which case, there are still some ways you can decorate in the space between your mantel and the bottom of your TV so your living room focal point looks great all year round.

 Remember, the center of your art piece should be about 57-60 inches from the floor.
-So if you’re hanging a series of stacked pictures, make sure to place them accordingly relative to that eye-level height of 57”.
+So if you’re hanging a series of stacked pictures of various sizes, make sure to place them accordingly relative to that eye-level height of 57”.

-There are a lot of ways to have fun with your décor even if you’re using your fireplace to display your tv.
+There are a lot of ways to have fun with your décor even if you’re using your fireplace surroundings to display your TV.
 But hopefully some of these ideas will help you get started!